LabCookie/attempt_module_import/README.md

 ## attempt_module_import
 Simple module import system that handles errors by asking to install the missing modules via pip

-In order to import simply have attempt_module_import as a sibling file with the main one and use:
+In order to import simply have attempt_module_import.py as a sibling file with the main one and use:
 ```py
 import attempt_module_import
 ```